microsoft/vcpkg-docs/vcpkg/examples/asset-caching-source-nuget.md

 ms.topic: tutorial
 ---

-# Tutorial: Use a custom script as an asset caching source
+# Tutorial: Use a custom script as an asset caching source with NuGet as a storage backend

 [!INCLUDE [experimental](../../includes/experimental.md)]